calebcodesgud/Personal-finance-webscraper/README.md

 ## Output

-The scraper creates five text files:
+The scraper creates up to six text files depending on which scrapers are enabled:
 - `redfin.txt` - Contains the home value from Redfin
 - `zillow.txt` - Contains the Zestimate from Zillow
 - `realtor.txt` - Contains the estimated home value from Realtor.com
-- `bitnodes.txt` - Contains the Bitcoin node count
+- `bitnodes.txt` - Contains the Bitcoin node count from Bitnodes.io
+- `coindance.txt` - Contains the Bitcoin node count from Coin.dance
-- `etherscan.txt` - Contains the Ethereum node count
+- `etherscan.txt` - Contains the Ethereum node count from Etherscan.io

+Output files are only created for scrapers that are enabled and run successfully.

 ## Running Individual Scrapers